Posted by Imperial Harvest on 02 July 2020

 Estimated Reading Time: 5 mins

-Emperor Qian Long (乾隆) (r.1736-1795), the fourth ruler of the Qing Dynasty (1644-1912), is regarded as one of the world’s most powerful and influential figures in the 18th century.
+Emperor Qian Long (乾隆) reigned from 1736 to 1795 and was the fourth ruler of the Qing Dynasty (1644-1912).
+Today, he is regarded as one of the most powerful and influential figures of the 18th century.

-Amongst the dedicated advocates of Imperial Feng Shui, Emperor Qian Long stands out the most as an passionate upholder of this ancient art.
+Among the dedicated advocates of Imperial Feng Shui, Emperor Qian Long stands out the most as a passionate upholder of this ancient art.

-Despite his Manchu heritage, Emperor Qian Long demonstrated keen interest in the art of Imperial Feng Shui through intense engagements in all manifestations of this interest.
+Despite his Manchu heritage, Emperor Qian Long demonstrated a keen interest in the art of Imperial Feng Shui through intense engagements in all manifestations of this interest.

 Nature consists of auspicious physical features like mountains and rivers.
-Less apparent features like mountains, albeit unnoticeable to the untrained eye, dwell among sites and locations.
+Less apparent features like mountains, albeit unnoticeable to the untrained eye, dwell among many sites and locations.
 Only trained Imperial Feng Shui masters with years of experience are able to successfully identify these auspicious features, which makes a prime spot for important buildings.

 From this understanding, Imperial Feng Shui is regarded as an essential practice to use to our advantage.
-Conditions that determine the ideal location for a site has always been a configuration which looks similar to an armchair — a broad open space protected by its sides by low lying hills.
+Conditions that determine the ideal location for a site have always been a configuration which looks similar to an armchair — a broad open space protected by its sides by low-lying hills.

 Mountains govern benefactors, authority and harmony while Water governs wealth.